Casa Conejo, California

 Casa Conejo (/ˌkɑːsə kəˈneɪoʊ/; Spanish for "Rabbit House") is an unincorporated county island in Newbury Park, Ventura County, California, United States.
-It was the first planned community in Newbury Park and began building in 1960.
-When the city of Thousand Oaks incorporated 4 years later, the new developments in Newbury Park were incorporated into the city boundaries before being subdivided.
+It was the first planned community in Newbury Park, with construction beginning in 1960.
+When the city of Thousand Oaks incorporated 4 years later, the new developments in Newbury Park were included within the city boundaries before being subdivided.
 The community is bordered by Old Conejo Road and US 101 to the north, Borchard Road to the south, Jenny Drive to the west, and Sequoia Middle School to the east.
-For statistical purposes, the United States Census Bureau has defined Casa Conejo as a census-designated place (CDP).
-The census definition of the area may not precisely correspond to local understanding of the area with the same name.
+For statistical purposes, the United States Census Bureau defines Casa Conejo as a census-designated place (CDP), though this definition may not exactly correspond to local understanding of the area.
 The population was 3,267 at the 2020 census, up from 3,249 at the 2010 census.
-Casa Conejo is located in a roughly rectangle-shaped unincorporated area surrounded by the city of Thousand Oaks.
+Casa Conejo occupies a roughly rectangular unincorporated area surrounded by the city of Thousand Oaks.

-The Casa Conejo Municipal Advisory Council (MAC) serves Casa Conejo residents, and makes recommendations to the Board of Supervisors.
-Its purpose is to provide a forum for Casa Conejo residents to discuss issues and come with ideas to the Board of Supervisors.
-While numerous other unincorporated islands were ultimately annexed by the City of Thousand Oaks during the 1980s, Casa Conejo voters rejected such efforts and remains an unincorporated pocket surrounded by Newbury Park.
-While Newbury Park is in Thousand Oaks, Casa Conejo is in Newbury Park but not in Thousand Oaks.
+The Casa Conejo Municipal Advisory Council (MAC) serves Casa Conejo residents, by making recommendations to the Board of Supervisors.
+Its purpose is to provide a forum for residents to discuss local issues and propose ideas to the Board.
+While numerous other unincorporated islands were annexed by the City of Thousand Oaks during the 1980s, voters in Casa Conejo rejected such efforts, and it remains an unincorporated pocket within Newbury Park.
+Although Newbury Park is part of Thousand Oaks, Casa Conejo is in Newbury Park but is not part of Thousand Oaks.